kzdev-net/kzdev.perfutils/Source/Docs/index.md

 * Release : Return a `StringBuilder` instance to the cache.
 * GetStringAndRelease : Get the string from a `StringBuilder` instance and return it to the cache.
 * GetScope : Get a `using` scoped `StringBuilder` instance from the cache and return it to the cache when the scope is exited.
+* Monitoring with `Events` feature of the .NET runtime for detailed cache management.

 `InterlockedOps` is a static class providing the following thread-safe atomic operations: